Create A Website: The Ultimate How-To Guide (2023 Update)

 While On-Page SEO are techniques you can employ on your website, Off-Page or Off-Site SEO are things you can do to improve your website’s ranking by improving its perceived value and authority.

-This can be done having your authoritative companies and people refer to your website by placing links in their content pointing to your site or creating backlinks to your website.
+This can be done by having authoritative companies and people refer to your website by placing links in their content pointing to your site or creating backlinks to your website.

 There are four kinds of backlinks that you can use for your website.
 These are:

 - Natural links – these are links that you didn’t ask for.
-In order to get this, you need to build your website’s reputation first, or at least have viral content.
+In order to get this, you need to build your website’s reputation first, or at least have viral content.2.